Property is the largest assets most people own in their lifetimes.

 What is a probate valuation?

-In the deceased’s will, they will hopefully name the person or people entitled to their property.
+If the deceased has a will, they will hopefully name who will inherit the property.

-Before the beneficiary of the property can become the legal owner, the property has to undergo a probate valuation to determine its worth.
+But before the can become the legal owner, the property has to undergo a probate valuation.
+This is used to:

 - Calculate the Capital Gains Tax on any assets that have increased in value since the death

-- Ensure any outstanding debts are paid off, and the estate is correctly distributed to the beneficiaries
+- Ensure the estate is correctly distributed to the beneficiaries

 The valuation will identify how much the property would sell for if it were sold on the open market.